Wireless speakers are notorious for prioritising convenience over sound quality, but the tide has long since turned.

 Wireless speakers come in all shapes and sizes: they can be big, boxy units; they can be small and cylindrical.
 Some are built to be rugged and waterproof, others put style and design high on their priorities.
 They can even look like 1920’s airships.

-If you want your mates to enjoy an even spread of sound, have a look at omnidirectional speakers like the Bose SoundLink Revolve or smart speakers such as Amazon's Echo and the upcoming Apple HomePod.
+If you want everyone to enjoy an even spread of sound, have a look at omnidirectional speakers such as the Apple HomePod or anything from Ultimate Ear's range of wireless speakers.
 After something more portable?
-Try the Dali Katch or anything from UE's range of wireless speakers, such as the UE Boom 2 or Megaboom.
+Try the Dali Katch, Tivoli Andiamo or the Ultimate Ears Megaboom 3.

 Will it be your main music system?

 On the other hand, if you’re looking for a wireless speaker to be your main music system, be prepared to spend some cash.
 And make space in your room.

 Speakers such as the B&W Zeppelin Wireless and Naim Mu-so may cost a pretty penny (upwards of £500), but their sound quality is worth it.
 They’re a viable alternative to a dedicated hi-fi system, coming packed with plenty of streaming and playback features, and make a great style statement in your living room too.

 You’ll want to temper your sonic expectations depending on the size and price.
-Don’t expect huge, room-filling, dynamic and articulate sound from a small, portable speakers like the Jam Heavy Metal or even the Award-winning Dali Katch.
+Don’t expect huge, room-filling, dynamic and articulate sound from a small, portable speaker like the Jam Heavy Metal or even the Award-winning Dali Katch.
 Do expect it from the more ambitious Naim Mu-so, though.

 Portable or mains-powered speaker?